CZ-NIC/yangson/docs/instance.rst

       .. note::

-         Default values of leaves are always ignored by the look-up procedure.
+         Default values of leafs are always ignored by the look-up procedure.
 Therefore, if you need to take defaults into account, populate the receiver first with default values by using the :meth:`add_defaults` method.